partydragen/Nameless-Store/README.md

 - Create connections to connect your minecraft servers to the Store on StaffCP -> Connections
 - Create products and you can now assign connections to the products that actions will execute on all connections
 - Now create actions on the product to execute commands when someone purchase your product

-## Notes:
-- If you are using a custom template, make sure you add the template file (in the **custom/templates/DefaultRevamp/store/** directory) to your custom template!
-- Only supporting PayPal as payment gateway

 ## Patreon
 If you like to help out with the development and get early access to new updates and new modules check out [https://partydragen.com/patreon/](https://partydragen.com/patreon/)